polon25/Clasterization/README.md

-# Clasterization
+# Clusterization
 DAMI lectures' project.
-A C++ program for clasterization using cosine measure.
+A C++ program for clusterization using cosine measure.